 - Brewed tea

 Make sure to drink plenty of fluids.
-This may require more than the two liters recommended for other types of kidney stones.
-Talk to your doctor about what how much fluid you need.
+This may require more than the 2 liters recommended for other types of kidney stones.
+Talk to your doctor about how much fluid you need.

 - If you have questions about your diet or your medication